mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

-So let's now create some classrooms and make sure they were written successfully.
+So let's now create some classrooms.
+Since we specified that the `id` column will be automatically incremented for us, we only have to insert the teacher names.

 {% include header-sql.html %}
 ```sql